|B A R E L Y B A D W E B S I T E|

 And if you don't like it, tough.
 There's no one to complain to, and you can get killed for trying.

 And you can get stopped if you just plain try to leave.
 During the Cold War the government of East Germany, a country with extremely no free speech but lots of armed law enforcers, physically prevented its citizens from leaving, and until 1989 in East Berlin they had a literal wall, made of hardened concrete and patrolled by machine gunners, to keep 'em in.

 It's in large part because of Americans' freedom to say what we want that we do not live under the control of armed tyrants such as Saddam Hussein, the physically powerful but evil dictator of Iraq.
 Our government is specifically prohibited -- according to the very first amendment to the Constitution that created this country -- from passing any law that abridges our right to say what we want.
 As a result, we all of us have the right to dig up facts about people who govern poorly and rat 'em out to everyone we can.
-In a democracy that right to complain, that right to petition the government for a redress of grievances in a loud voice, results in the bad guys' getting caught and getting thrown out of office.
+In a democracy that right to complain, that right to petition the government for a redress of grievances in a loud voice, results in the bad guys' getting caught and getting thrown out of office and maybe even into jail.
 If we don't have that right, and especially if the press doesn't have the right to speak for us in a really loud voice, then the corrupt and the tyrannical will thrive.
 The corrupt and the tyrannical hate a free press.
 Just ask Nixon.
 Or go here for several examples, then come back.